 In actual network deployments when the number of users grow in a certain area, additional carrier may be required.
 The additional carrier generally has similar characteristics as compared to the deployed carrier.
 Hence, it is expected that different carriers may be configured with same Rmax value, especially if the network assumes/knows that there are many UEs, which have camped in the cell, that happen to be in similar coverage.
 In such case how will the network ensure that UEs are distributed uniformly.

-Q3: Companies are requested to illustrate the load balancing solution, how Option 1c and Option 2a can perform load balancing in that case; i.e., if another paging carrier is added with similar characteristics; e.g. same Rmax due to capacity concerns.
+Q3: Companies are requested to illustrate the load balancing solution, how option 1c and option 2a can perform load balancing in that case; i.e., if another paging carrier is added with similar characteristics; e.g. same Rmax due to capacity concerns.